promisegrid/grid-poc/x/sim2/design.md

   intermediate peers.

 Each message represents either a bid or an ask.
-The buyer (Alice) initiates a BID, and the seller (Dave) responds with an ASK.
+The buyer (Alice) initiates a BID, and the seller (Dave) responds with a CONFIRM.

 ## Personal Currencies and Economic Incentives